MarkB19988/Glossary-of-Programming-Terms/README.md

   * Easy to follow the structure and logic of the program
   * The Code is easier to edit and maintain

-  This paradigm is usually how you expect a computer or a application to function, you provide the computer a set of step by step instructions and the computer carries them out in order.
-This makes the Procedural Pradigm very intuitive however it can sometimes be more time consuming when creating more complex functions
+  This paradigm differs from step by step instructions as you can program the computer to make decisions and call sets of instructions multiple times whenver it is needed.

   ###### Object Oriented Paradigm